-WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGE CONTACT US

 |

 Spring.
-Very fine thread-like mounds of leaves are evident for weeks before tall slender stalks arise and are then topped by several small yellow flowers.
-Hymenopappus filifolius, like so many members of the Asteraceae Family composed only of disk flowers, is easily overlooked.
-"Hymenopappus" refers to the membranous pappus (small scales, bristles, or hairs at the apex of the seed) and "filifolius" is from the Latin "fili", "thread" and "folius", "leaf".
-The botanist David Douglas (of Douglas Fir fame) first collected this plant along the Columbia River "near Wallawallah" in the late 1820s and it was described and named by William Jackson Hooker in his Flora Boreali-Americana in 1833.
-(More biographical information.) |
+Very fine thread-like mounds of leaves are evident for weeks before tall slender stalks arise and are then topped by several small yellow flower heads.
+Hymenopappus filifolius, like so many Asteraceae composed only of disk flowers, is easily overlooked.
+"Hymenopappus" refers to the membranous, scale-like pappus and "filifolius" is from the Latin "fili", "thread" and "folius", "leaf".
+The botanist David Douglas (of Douglas Fir fame) was the first to collect this plant for science and he did so along the Columbia River "near Wallawallah" in the late 1820s.
+The plant was described and named by William Jackson Hooker in his Flora Boreali-Americana in 1833. |

 |